Management and Security powered by Landesk

 Click Add and specify a folder path and the rights you want to give that folder and all its child folders.

 Use this dialog box to specify folder paths on managed devices that should be monitored.
 All files and child folders contained in a monitored folder are monitored.
 Use the Security activity tool's Application control section (Tools > Security and Compliance > Security activity) to view notifications on monitored folders.
-If any endpoint security actions need your attention, you'll also see a notification when you log in to the Management Suite console.
+If any endpoint security actions need your attention, you'll also see a notification when you log in to the Endpoint Manager console.

 Click Add and specify a folder path, the file patterns, exclusions, and file activities to be monitored.